HWZhou99/STAFormer/README.md

 </p>

 ## Datasets
-All experiments are done on MARS, as it is the largest dataset available to date for video-based person reID.
+All experiments in this project are conducted on the MARS dataset, which remains the largest benchmark for video-based person re-identification to date.
 Please follow [Video-Person-ReID](https://github.com/jiyanggao/Video-Person-ReID) to prepare the data.
 The instructions are copied here:
 1. Create a directory named ```mars/``` under ```data/```.
 2. Download the MARS dataset from the following link and place it into the ```data/mars/``` directory: [http://www.liangzheng.com.cn/Project/project_mars.html](http://www.liangzheng.com.cn/Project/project_mars.html).
 3. Extract ```bbox_train.zip``` and ```bbox_test.zip``` into ```data/mars/```.